dgovil/dgovil/README.md

 Hi, I'm Dhruv.
 I'm currently a Pipeline Architect, working on Augmented Reality at <img src="https://raw.githubusercontent.com/dgovil/dgovil/main/images/apple_logo.svg" width=16 alt="Apple Logo">.
 I'm also an artist, and previously worked in Visual Effects and Animation as a Pipeline and Layout Supervisor.
 My skills are a good mix of art and technology, because I like to speed up my content creation workflows.

+My opinions, repos and other content here are not a reflection of my employers, unless otherwise specified or agreed.
+My code repos remain up as a reference but will not be modified further, with the exception of those with employer approval or as administrative actions.

 ## Facts About Me

 - 🇨🇦🇮🇳living in 🇺🇸